 The benefits of Elderberry Syrup for Kids is the same and kids LOVE the yummy flavor too!

-Are Elderberries Toxic?
+Are Elderberries Poisonous?

 Elderberries are not to be eaten raw as they are toxic when raw.